24 days Seoul to Osaka

 A deposit is required to make a reservation on our Japan and South Korea tours, with the balance due 70 days prior to departure (unless booking with one of our promotions, for which specific balance due dates may apply).

 The deposit is 10% of the group tour price (unless stated otherwise).
 If you book on to our Japan and South Korea tours less than 70 days prior to departure, the full balance will be due within 3 days of booking.

 No bookings can be accepted within 40 days of a trip departure date.

-The price of a single room upgrade for the trip is £1080/$1,345 and a double room upgrade is £490/$600 per person.
-Please note that for one night the room in Osaka is “private” but in a capsule hotel.
+The price of a single room upgrade for the trip is £1,075 and a double room upgrade is £1,110 per room (£555 per person).
+Please note that accommodation upgrades are not available in Hakone and Osaka.

 Please note that as it currently stands, direct flights between Jeju Island and Tokyo are not available.
 Depending on the airline, travellers may need to change for a connecting flight at either Busan or Seoul.
 This will be confirmed closer to your departure date, but this change to the travel time means that passengers can currently expect to arrive in Tokyo in the evening.
 Once direct flights resume, we will aim to revert back to this.